 The social media-driven network of demagogues known as Black Lives Matter these past several weeks has enjoyed a groundswell of support among organized labor.
 A case in point is the Amalgamated Transit Union.
 The 200,000-member union is playing a key role in a nationwide protest today against “systemic” racism.
 “The ATU proudly stands in solidarity with our sisters and brothers who are Striking for Black Lives on July 20,” said International President John Costa.
 “We must dismantle the racist policies that target our communities to ensure all workers are healthy, safe and secure no matter their race, immigration status, gender, job or where they live.”
-This overheated and cliched declaration underscores how unions are using member dues to subvert their duties of representation.
-And the ATU isn’t the only guilty party.
+This overheated and cliched declaration underscores how unions, and not just the ATU, are using member dues to subvert their duties of representation.

-Today’s multi-city “Strike for Black Lives” is a joint project of civil rights and labor leaders, especially those affiliated … Read More ➡
+Today’s multi-city “Strike for Black Lives” is a joint project of civil rights and labor leaders, especially those affiliated with the Service … Read More ➡

 Angel Garcia was a part-time bus driver.
 He also was a part-time thief.
 On June 23, Garcia, former financial secretary for Amalgamated Transit Union Local 1614, pleaded guilty in Newark federal court to embezzling about $117,000 in funds from the union, listed as based in Morris County and Sussex County, N.J.
 At various points during June 2014-May 2019, alleged prosecutors, he withdrew funds from three separate accounts to pay for rent, utilities, telephone, and other personal items and services, without executive board approval.
 Sentencing is set for November 17.
 He had been charged last December following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡